-Cahill’s fondness of programming works of little-known Russian composer, Nikolai Medtner, has attracted the attention of audiences and critics: “The unexpected gems of the afternoon were two of Nikolai Medtner’s Vergessene Weisen (‘Forgotten Melodies’), played by Cahill Smith.
+Cahill’s programming of works by little-known Russian composer, Nikolai Medtner, has attracted the attention of audiences and critics: “The unexpected gems of the afternoon were two of Nikolai Medtner’s Vergessene Weisen (‘Forgotten Melodies’), played by Cahill Smith.
 I was not familiar with these works, but in Mr. Smith’s hands they were absolutely endearing.” –East Hampton Star.
 Cahill’s repertoire now includes over twenty compositions by the composer.
-This coming October, Cahill will make his Carnegie Hall debut with an all-Medtner program in Weill Recital Hall.
-He has also been invited to Yale University to give a lecture on Medtner in the Spring of 2013.
+This year, Cahill made his Carnegie Hall debut with an all-Medtner program in Weill Recital Hall, and gave a lecture-recital on the composer at Yale University.

 A versatile performer, Cahill is the recipient of several prizes and scholarships for trumpet.
 He is also pursuing a project to compose period-authentic cadenzas and eingänge for Mozart’s Piano Concertos, some of which he has premiered in concert with professional orchestras.
 He has also been featured in educational outreach concerts with the Montgomery Symphony and Alabama Symphony Orchestras, performing for over 60,000 elementary and high-school students.
 In theater, he has been cast as a contracted actor in productions at the Alabama Shakespeare Festival, the sixth-largest Shakespeare festival in the world, with over 300,000 annual visitors.